Escavite chewable tablets

 Accidental overdose of products that contain iron is a leading cause of fatal poisoning in children younger than 6 years old.
 Keep this and all medicines out of the reach of children.
 In case of accidental ingestion, call a doctor or poison control center right away.

-Escavite chewable tablets is used for:
+Escavite chewable tablets are used for:

 Treating or preventing low levels of vitamins and minerals in the body.
 It is also used to prevent cavities in children when the amount of fluoride in the water supply is too low.

-Escavite chewable tablets is a vitamin and mineral supplement.
+Escavite chewable tablets are a vitamin and mineral supplement.
 It works by providing extra vitamins and minerals to the body when you do not get enough from your diet.
 Fluoride strengthens the teeth and decreases the effects of acid and bacteria on the teeth.